+ Dorcas Naana Owusu Afriyie

-Dionne Walker, MA, CCC-SLP is a Certified Speech-Language Pathologist with 25 years of experience.
+Dionne Walker is a Certified Speech-Language Pathologist with 25 years of experience.
 She graduated from the University of Texas at Austin where she received both a Master of Arts in Speech-Language Pathology and Bachelor of Science in Communications Disorders.
 Dionne is licensed in Texas, Oregon, and California.
 She is the owner of a private practice located in Houston, Texas Dione provides supervision for graduate students as a part-time Clinical Educator at the University of Houston Speech, Language and Hearing Clinic (USLHC) in their community outreach settings.

 Dionne has expertise in the areas of Oral Motor/Dysphagia and Feeding Issues, Autism, and Pediatric Speech and Language Disorders.
 She has worked in a variety of settings including schools, online/tele therapy, medical settings, and home health.
 Dionne has also conducted numerous trainings and workshops with students, parents and other related professionals.